ElenaPapanikolas/Up-And-Running/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-My portfolio made using React and Chakra UI.
+Welcome to Up-And-Running, my developer portfolio made using React and Chakra UI.
+This project has been my favorite one to date.
+I'm really enjoying using React and can't wait to add more to this portfolio.

 ## Table of Contents
 * [Installation](#installation)